-The TG-5 has a fast 25-100mm mid-range zoom lens with a macro mode that betters almost every other compact out there right now.
-This model introduces RAW image capture to the Tough series, which is a powerful tool for post-dive color corrections using either Adobe Lightroom or the included software.
-The TG-5 is waterproofed to 50' (15.2m) even without a housing, making it the ideal outdoor companion.
+The TG-6 has a fast 25-100mm mid-range zoom lens with a microscope macro mode that betters almost every other compact out there right now.
+Plus you can shoot high quality 4K video on the same dive.
+This camera is capable of RAW image capture, which is a powerful tool for post-dive color corrections using either Adobe Lightroom or the included software.
+The TG-6 is waterproofed to 50' (15.2m) even without a housing, making it the ideal outdoor companion.

 Sony Cyber-shot RX100 VI